lilventi/AdminDocsForSylius/Customer/Customers.md

 ## Customers Index Page

-To access this page, find the Customer section in the sidebar menu and click the "Customers" menu item.
+To access this page, find the 'Customer' section in the sidebar menu and click the "Customers" menu item.

-On this page you can search customers and create new ones.
+On this page you can search for customers and create new ones.

 ![alt text](../assets/images/Customer/Customers/index.png "Order Shipments")

-The filter searches by email, first name and last name.
+This filter searches by email, first name and last name.

-Main section of this page is the customers table.
+The main section of this page is the table displaying customer data.

+It contains:
  - first name
  - last name
  - email
  - registration date
- - enabled - whether customer is enabled to log in or not
+ - enabled - whether or not the customer is enabled to log in
- - verified - whether customer has verified their email address
+ - verified - whether or not the customer has verified their email address
  - actions

 Actions are:
  - show orders - to view related orders
  - show - shows more detail about the customer
- - edit - takes to the edit page
+ - edit - navigates to the edit page

  ## Customer Show Page